ciferkey/ciferkey.github.com/_posts/2019-12-25-wireguard-with-docker-on-raspberry-pi.md

 {% endhighlight yml %}

 ## Configuring the Wireguard Interface
 Finally we want to set up the wireguard interface that docker will use.
 We do this by first copying the Mullvad config over to the machine.
-Then as noted by the Wireguard on Docker article we remove the "Address" and "DNS" options from the file since we have to manually configure the interface instead of using the wg-quick command.
-With that done all thats left is to setup up the interface and configure it:
+Then as noted by the Wireguard on Docker article we remove the "Address" and "DNS" options from the config file since we have to manually configure the interface instead of using the wg-quick command.
+Then we are free to setup up the interface and configure it:

 {% highlight yml %}
 {% raw %}